Regenerative Communities Network

-We collaborate with experts in bioregional thinking from around the world
+We collaborate with bioregional practitioners, advisors and experts locally and around the world.

 Stewart Wallis is a business manager and advocate for transition to a new economic system.
 He worked for Oxfam from 1992 to 2002, for which he was awarded an OBE.
 From 2003 to 2016, he was Executive Director of the New Economics Foundation.